praks3/Tshirt-search-Using-hibernate/README.md

-# Tdhirt Search Program using Hibernate
+# Tshirt Search Program using Hibernate

 This project implements a standalone Tshirt search program in Java using Hibernate, which lists matching T-shirt products based on user criteria.
 The program reads T-shirt data from CSV files for different companies (Nike, Puma, Adidas) and persists the data in a database.
 Users can search for T-shirts by specifying color, size, gender, and output preference.